Kafajku/foretechx/README.md

-# kafalib
+# foretechx
-kafalib is a light, experimental library for Python.
+*foretechx* is a light, experimental library for Python.

 # Installation
-To install *kafalib* firt, I just wanted to inform you, that I've built the *kafalib* on a Windows machine.
+To install *foretechx* firt, I just wanted to inform you, that I've built the *foretechx* on a Windows machine.
 So, after this make sure to isntall these modules first, through the ***pip install*** command in your CMD:
 - keyboard
 - playsound
-Now, the only thing left, is to download the **kafalib.py** file (or this whole project) and place the Python file anywhere you want, then - *import* it.
+Now, the only thing left, is to download the **kafalib.py** file (or this whole project) and place the Python file anywhere you want, then - import it.

 # Modifying
 I knew you will want to do this, so I've made some simple rules, when you'll be sharing modified source code of **kafalib.py**: